Best ballet dance floors 2023, explained

 With this floor, you can bring a sprung-like feel into almost any studio.
 Furthermore, if the sub-floor is already smooth and level, minimal preparation will be needed, making the whole transition fast and low-cost.

 My Dance Mat™ (Ballet)

 From £81.98 (2x1m with carrying bag)

 Never miss dance practice with My Dance Mat™.
 It’s the same Sonata™ dance floor you’ll find in studios around the world, cut down to size for home use.
 Dance mats roll out onto various hard surfaces to create an elegant practice area that’s comfortable and affordable.
-Available in a range of sizes, they’re durable, easy to roll out and long-lasting.
-Additionally, the 2×1 My Dance Mat™ comes complete with a travel bag for tidy storage and easy transportation.
+Available in various sizes, they’re durable, easy to roll out and long-lasting.
+Additionally, the 2×1 My Dance Mat™ comes with a travel bag for tidy storage and easy transportation.

 With a My Dance Mat™, you can practice almost anywhere and never have to miss out on a dance class.